covarep/covarep/README.txt

 Please also have a look at the webiste http://covarep.github.io/covarep and the Covarep.pdf document in the documentation directory for more information.

+Octave
+    Most of the functions in Covarep are Octave compatible.
+    However, it is necessary to install the following packages: tsa, optimization, signal.

 Maintainers
     Gilles Degottex <degottex@csd.uoc.gr>